THE HAWAII SPEECH-LANGUAGE-HEARING ASSOCIATION

 2. Term.
 Each Officer and Director elected in accordance with the foregoing procedure shall serve a term of one year, commencing on June 15 following his or her election and terminating on June 14 in the following year or, if later, when his or her successor is duly elected.

 3. Special Election.
 If the office of President-Elect is vacant for any reason, a new President Elect shall be elected to fill the unexpired term in accordance with the procedure described in Article V, Section 1 above, except that nominations for such office shall be taken at the next scheduled membership meeting and all deadlines described in Article V, Section 1 shall be calculated from the date of that meeting.
-If the next scheduled meeting is the annual meeting, the unexpired terms shall not be filled and the regular elections to be held at the annual meeting shall include the office of President.
+If the next membership meeting is at the time of the Election, the unexpired terms shall not be filled and the regular elections shall include the office of President.

 ARTICLE VI: MEMBERSHIP